-I am a sound artist, musician, sound engineer, and educator originally from Vancouver, Unceded Coast Salish Territories, Canada via the UK, now living in Tkaronto, Ontario (territory of the Anishinaabe, Haudenosaunee, Huron-wendat and, most recently, Mississaugas of the New Credit).
+I am a sound artist, musician, sound engineer, and educator living in Toronto, Ontario (traditional territories of the Anishinaabe, Haudenosaunee, Huron-wendat and, most recently, Mississaugas of the New Credit).

 In a Queer Time and Space is a new work-in-progress encompassing the impermanence and fluidity of queer geographies, the sounds of multiple voices, places, histories, and memories folding in on each other.